sass/sass/doc-src/SASS_CHANGELOG.md

 * The command-line `--help` documentation for the `sass`, `scss`, and `sass-convert` executables is revised and re-organized.

+* The `map-remove` function now allows multiple map keys to be removed at once.

 ### Backwards Incompatibilities -- Must Read!

 * The current working directory will no longer be placed onto the Sass load path